juliosueiras/PROG20799FinalProject/README.md

   - Trees
   - Graphs

-2.Develop an Inventory Management System in C language.
+2. Develop an Inventory Management System in C language.
 The application should be menu driven.
 The application should be able to perform the following operations:
   - Add new item into the inventory.
   - Edit an existing item, based on Item ID.